briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

     fifty dollars.

-    2. _(2)_ If a person required to file a tax return electronically under sections 124.27 to 124.41 of the Codified Ordinances fails to do so, the Tax Commissioner may impose a penalty not to exceed the following:
+    2. _(2)_ If a person required to file a tax return electronically under [sections 124.27][CFCO 124.27] to [124.41][CFCO 124.41] of the Codified Ordinances fails to do so, the Tax Commissioner may impose a penalty not to exceed the following:

         1. _(a)_ For each of the first two failures, five per cent of the amount required to be reported on the return;